Oliver Bierhoff: Style of play

-A large and prolific striker, Bierhoff was a strong, physical, aggressive, and powerful player, who played mainly as a target forward role.
-Although he was not particularly skilful with his feet from a technical standpoint, or a particularly good ball-player, he possessed good movement inside the box as well as strong hold-up play, but he was known in particular for his excellent aerial ability; in addition to his height, strength, and elevation, he was able to execute headers with power and precision, having scored several critical goals with his head throughout his career, for both club and country, which led him to be regarded as one of the best players in the world with his head and as a specialist in the air.
+A large and prolific striker, Bierhoff was an aggressive player who played mainly as a target forward role.
+Although he was not particularly technical, or a strong ball-player, he possessed good movement inside the box as well as strong hold-up play.
+He was known in particular for his excellent aerial ability; in addition to his height, strength, and elevation, he was able to execute headers with power and precision, having scored several critical goals with his head throughout his career, for both club and country, which led him to be regarded as one of the best in the world at headers and as a specialist in the air.
 In addition to scoring goals, Bierhoff was also capable of providing assists to his teammates with his head through knock-downs.
 Although he was less adept at scoring with his feet, he also possessed a powerful shot.